On 2-bisections and monochromatic edges in claw-free cubic multigraphs: Main Theorem

 Suppose now that $xy \not\in E(G)$ and the new edge $xy \in G^{\prime}$ is contained in a triangle.
 Let $z$ be the third vertex of such a triangle.
 Without loss of generality, we can assume that there are no multiple edges in $G^{\prime}$ connecting $x$ and $z$.
 If this were the case, there must be no multiple edges connecting $y$ and $z$, and therefore it is possible to swap the roles of $x$ and $y$.
 Let $\bar{x}$ be the neighbour of $x$ in $G^{\prime}$ other than $y$ and $z$.
 We must have $\bar{x}z \in E(G)$ to forbid the presence of an induced claw with centre $x$ in $G$.
-We remark that the neighbours of $z$ are $x,y$ and $\bar{x}$.
+We remark that the neighbours of $z$ are precisely $x,y$ and $\bar{x}$.
 If $y\bar{x} \not\in E(G)$ then in the graph $G$ there would be an induced claw with centre $y$, which is a contradiction.
-Hence, $y\bar{x} \in E(G)$, which would imply that $G^{\prime} \approx K_4$, another contradiction.
-In conclusion, this means that the new edge $xy$ is contained in no triangles of $G^{\prime}$.\\ Specifically, it follows directly that the new edge is not contained in any diamonds of $G^{\prime}$.
-If $G^{\prime}$ is $K_4$, then $G$ has exactly eight vertices and $G$ is a ring of diamonds with two diamonds, which is a contradiction since we are assuming that $k$ is odd.
-Therefore, $G^{\prime} \not\approx K_4$ and there is no diamond containing the edge $xy$.
-Consequently, the number of diamonds in $G^{\prime}$ is $k-1$, which is an even integer.
+Hence, $y\bar{x} \in E(G)$, which would imply that $G^{\prime} \cong K_4$, another contradiction as $G$ would have exactly eight vertices and $G$ would be a ring of diamonds with two diamonds while we are assuming that $k$ is odd.
+In conclusion, this means that the new edge $xy$ is contained in no triangles of $G^{\prime}$.
+Specifically, it follows directly that the new edge $xy$ is not contained in any diamonds of $G^{\prime}$.\\ Consequently, the number of diamonds in $G^{\prime}$ is $k-1$, which is an even integer.
 Let $(B^{\prime},W^{\prime})$ be a desired bisection in $G^{\prime}$, which exists by Theorem \ref{keven}.
 As above: